 Instant insight and handovers to instill trust.

-During each call sales acceleration software records, transcribes, and summaries the key points of every conversation.
+During each call Ciara's voice-powered software records, transcribes, and summaries the key points of every conversation.
 That means sales reps are able to get instant insights into their sales conversations and pinpoint what might be restricting a deal from moving forward.
-Instant call and prospect insights also provide SDRs and AEs the potential for seamless handovers and an improved buyer’s journey that simultaneously speeds up your sales cycle.
+Instant call and prospect insights also provide SDRs and AEs the potential for seamless handovers and an improved buyer’s journey that simultaneously speeds up your sales cycle stages.

 Call coaching and faster ramp time.

 Conversation insights and deal guidance provided by Ciara means that sales reps get consistent call coaching with the option to request feedback from peers or leaders on specific calls.
 That means improved selling approaches for experienced reps and faster onboarding times for newbies.
 This has the power to speed up both your sales cycles and the time it takes to bring new hires up to experienced sellers’ level.

 Experience the sales power of Ciara for yourself.